 A little while ago, I purchased a Leica 50mm Summilux ASPH lens to pair it with my Leica M3 35mm film camera.
 I love shooting black and white film using that combo because of the classic visual feel to it.
 Perhaps I've been deeply influenced by the work of Henri Cartier-Bresson or Elliott Erwitt since my youth, that I'm naturally inclined to see the world of 50mm in black and white.
 Regardless, this allows me to use my Leica M-A with color film stocks, and I'm happy with that configuration.

-The following shots were taken on a wintery night on the streets of Downtown Montreal using one of my favorite 35mm black and white film stock: Kodak Tri-X 400.
-I rated the film at ISO 1600 and (literally) went to town with it.
-The negatives were developed and scanned by Kant Photo Studio in Montreal, and they pushed the film by 2 stops during development.
+The following shots were taken on a wintery night on the streets of Downtown Montreal using one of my favorite 35mm black and white film stock: Kodak Tri-X 400 (rated at ISO 400).
+The negatives were developed and scanned by Kant Photo Studio in Montreal.

 All these photographs were shot at f/1.4 and 1/30th of a second.